annechh/annechh/README.md

 ## Hey there! 👋😄
-My name is Anne-Cathrine Hauge.
+I'm Anne.
 Cool of you to pop into my Github Profile 😎

-About me
+## About me
----

 I am currently studying online at Noroff School of technology and digital media to become a Front-End Developer.
 My zen place for studies is at the west coast of Norway, where i spend hours of diving into code mode, and Im absolutely digging it! 🤓

+What excites me most is constant learning and creative problem-solving.
+My goal is to join a team where I can grow, contribute, and eventually explore backend development to become a full-stack developer.

-When im not in my zen code mode, Im probably out for mountain hikes, paddles or my absolute favorite addiction...snowboarding!
+When im not in coding mode, Im probably out for mountain hikes, paddles or my absolute favorite addiction...snowboarding!
 And if im chilling indoors, I crawl up in the sofa for series and movies or getting lost in game mode.
 🏂🏔️🌊🎮